GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

         The requirement defines a single aspect.
 It may be an aspect from a business process or from the system.
-        Every requirement should have just enough details to describe it, but be granular and have a low-level of information.
+        Every requirement should have just enough details to describe it, be "granular" and have a low-level of information.
         This means that the requirement is not supposed to be broken into more requirements.
     </p>